 - The welcome challenge of looking forward to a future filled with opportunities, which I would not have dared to dream about before the start of My Serrapeptase Adventure

 I am sure that most people would agree with me that these are reasons to celebrate, but I am confident that there are more to come.

-My hope was to determine the impact, which Serrapeptase continues to have upon my health by finding out what, if anything, would change in as little time as two weeks.
-Understandably, I was nervous about what might happen, but the results were fascinating and some of them were not what I expected.
+I hoped to determine the impact, which Serrapeptase continues to have upon my health by finding out what, if anything, would change in as little time as two weeks.
+Understandably, I was nervous about what might happen, but the results were fascinating, and some of them were not what I expected.

 After about 48 hours, the tension in my muscles began to increase, so that my movement was slightly more restricted than usual.
 Thankfully, it never reached the levels, which I had been used to, before 2006.
 Most amazingly of all, the pain, which used to accompany spasticity, never returned.

 By the end of the first week, I noticed that my breathing was becoming a little more difficult and a persistent dry cough had returned.
 Interestingly, there was only a very slight build-up of fluid in my lungs and throughout the remainder of the experiment; I retained the ability to clear it easily.

 I was also fascinated, and relieved, by the elements of my condition, which did not change:

 - Crucially, my heart rate remained stable and within a normal range, throughout